frdvo/azure_cv_cicd/README.md

 export SUBSCRIPTION_KEY="Enter your Azure Cognitive Services SUBSCRIPTION_KEY" export LOCATION="Your Azure Nearest Location eg: Australia East"

-# If you are using AzureRM remote backend also fill up the following variables
+# If you are using AzureRM remote backend, and saving the plan output also fill up the following variables

 export BACKEND_TYPE="remote"
-export BACKEND_RG="Enter the Resource Group of your backend storage account" export BACKEND_STORAGE_ACCOUNT="Enter your backend storage account name" export BACKEND_CONTAINER="Enter your backend storage account container name" export BACKEND_KEY="Enter your backend key, it will be prefixed acr and aci"
+export BACKEND_RG="Enter the Resource Group of your backend storage account" export BACKEND_STORAGE_ACCOUNT="Enter your backend storage account name" export BACKEND_CONTAINER="Enter your backend storage account container name" export BACKEND_KEY="Enter your backend key, it will be prefixed acr and aci" export BACKEND_PLAN_KEY="Enter your Terraform plan key, it will be prefixed acr and aci"
 ````

 3. Copy and paste the text above in your terminal and press enter and run the following commands